astyonax/TimingParis/README.md

 ![Plan Velo Paris](bike_plan/engagements_schema.jpg)
 *From https://planvelo.paris/assets/images/pages/engagements_schema.jpg*

-Comparing the *Plan Velo* to the previous maps, we see that there are similarities (of course), as well as differences between the fastest routes for bikes and the position of future and present bicycle ways.
+Comparing the *Plan Velo* to the previous maps, we see that there are many similarities between the created bicycle ways and the bicycle hubs.
+As well as differences.
 It is difficult to draw generic explanations for this phenomenon (and to visualize the differences).
 Nonetheless further policies concerning the  expansion of the bike network may be willing take under consideration the current state.

 ### Clusters